Introduction

 A bundle or bundles of cut grain stalks.

 The place where grain was trampled by oxen or beaten with a stick to separate the heads of grain from the stalk.
 A threshing floor was usually a large, flat rock or a large area of clay that was packed hard.
 Threshing floors were usually built where wind would blow away the chaff and leave the heavier grain.
-See also winnow and chaff.
+See also winnow.

 To separate the kernels of grain from the worthless husks removed from the grain.
 Winnowing was done by tossing the grain into the air during a strong breeze.
 The breeze would blow away the light husks and the heavier kernels of grain would fall to the ground.